Optimal estimation in private distributed functional data analysis: Varying coefficient model estimation with FDP

 \end{enumerate} \end{theorem}

-The core idea behind Theorem \ref{fdp_thm_vcm_low} is an application of the Van-Trees inequality \citep[e.g.][]{gill1995applications} to two separately constructed classes of distributions: one that functional coefficients are represented as a linear combination of finite basis functions, and the other that they are constant functions.
+The core idea behind Theorem \ref{fdp_thm_vcm_low} is an application of the Van-Trees inequality \citep[e.g.][]{gill1995applications} to two classes of distributions: one that each entry of $\bm{\beta}$ is a linear combination of finite basis functions, and the other that they are constant functions.
 These two result in the first and second terms in \eqref{fdp_thm_vcm_low_eq1}, respectively.
-Detailed proofs are deferred to \Cref{section_appendix_vcm_fdp_low}.

 The upper bound \eqref{fdp_thm_vcm_up_homo} and the lower bound \eqref{fdp_thm_vcm_low_homo} together show that Algorithm \ref{algorithm_fdp_vcm} achieves optimal rate of convergence, up to poly-logarithmic factors, under a homogeneous setting.
 We acknowledge that there is a gap between the minimax lower and upper bounds under the heterogeneous setting, as in the discussion in Section \ref{section_mean_fdp_low}.
-We conjecture that the lower bound in Theorem \ref{fdp_thm_vcm_low} is not tight.
+We conjecture that the lower bound in \Cref{fdp_thm_vcm_low}.\ref{fdp_thm_vcm_low_hete} is not tight.

-Most of the discussions can be carried from those in Sections~\ref{section_mean_cdp} and \ref{section_mean_fdp}, and thus we focus on on the dimension $d$.
-We first note that even when $d = 1$, the VCM problem differs from the functional mean estimation problem in \eqref{mean_model_obs} due to the absence of random functional noise in the VCM, but it is worth noting that \Cref{fdp_thm_vcm_low} recovers the rate in \Cref{fdp_thm_mean_low} when $d = 1$.
+Most of the discussions can be carried from those in Sections~\ref{section_mean_cdp} and \ref{section_mean_fdp}, and we focus on the effect of dimension $d$.
+We first note that even when $d = 1$, the VCM problem differs from the functional mean estimation in \eqref{mean_model_obs} due to the absence of random functional noise in the VCM, but, notably, \Cref{fdp_thm_vcm_low} recovers the rate in \Cref{fdp_thm_mean_low} when $d \asymp 1$.

 The first term in \eqref{fdp_thm_vcm_low_eq1} reflects the rate of estimating an $rd$-dimensional object and the second for a $d$-dimensional one.
 The privacy preservation imposes a severe curse of dimensionality compared to the non-private case, resulting in inflation by squaring the dimensions.
 This is consistent with the observations in the DP literature \citep[e.g.][]{cai2021cost, li2024federated} and the discussions in Sections~\ref{section_mean_cdp_low} and \ref{section_mean_fdp_low}.
 To the best of our knowledge, this is the first study of estimation in VCM under the DP constraint.